iterative/dvc.org/content/docs/api-reference/params_show.md

 }
 ```

-Without arguments, this function will retrieve all params from all tracked
+Without arguments, this function will retrieve all parameters from all tracked
-parameter files (used in any `dvc.yaml` file).
-This applies to the current
+param files (used in any `dvc.yaml` file).
+This applies to the current project
-project version when using Git (including any changes in the working tree).
+version when using Git (including any changes in the working tree).

 The function parameters (below) let you restrict what's retrieved.

 ## Parameters

-- `*targets` - paths to one or more valid parameter file(s) to retrieve params
+- `*targets` - one or more separate path(s) to valid parameter file(s) to
+  retrieve params from, for example `"params.py", "feat/params.toml"`.
+If no
-  from.
-For example, `"params.py, myparams.toml"`.
-If no `targets` are provided,
-  all param files tracked in any `dvc.yaml` will be used by default.
-Note that
+  `targets` are provided, all param files tracked in any `dvc.yaml` will be
-  explicit targets don't have to be used in a `dvc.yaml` (unless `deps=True`).
+  targeted by default.
+Note that explicit targets don't have to be in a
+  `dvc.yaml` (unless `deps=True`).

 - `repo` - specifies the location of the DVC project.
 It can be a URL or a file
   system path.
 Both HTTP and SSH protocols are supported for online Git repos